tempertemper/www.tempertemper.net/src/site/posts/2020-01-25--the-simplest-solutions-are-usually-the-best.md

 I started with blue fire icon, which was a (tenuous) [reference to tempering steel](/blog/why-tempertemper), where metal is heated up then rapidly cooled down in order to increase its durability and efficiency.
 The fire icon went through revision after revision as I *wanted* to like it, but it wasn't right.

-The more icons I tried—a rocket ship (too start-upy), a star (too audacious), a lightening bolt (too flashy), a broadcast symbol (too RSS)—the more I felt simpler was the way to go.
+The more icons I tried---a rocket ship (too start-upy), a star (too audacious), a lightening bolt (too flashy), a broadcast symbol (too RSS)---the more I felt simpler was the way to go.

 I spent hours looking through the [thousands of Unicode characters](https://www.compart.com/en/unicode/category/So) for some kind of punctuation.
 An asterisk looked nice but could suggest there might be some small print – not questions I wanted to raise in people's minds.
 Curly braces (`{}`) had the right tone but have been done to death.
 Square brackets?
 A caret (`^`)?
 A triangle?
 Square?
 Circle?
 An arrow?
 Nah.